KULeuven-COSIC/master-truncation/README.md

 First, get data prepared by running Data_prep.py in: (you may need to install numpy and keras/tensorflow for python)
   - ML-Data/ for MITBIH dataset (inference)
-  - ML-Data/mnist/ for MNIST
-  - ML-Data/cifar-10/ for Cifar-10

 Then, setup: `Scripts/setup-ssl.sh 3`